-This portal shows high-confidence research grade methane plumes from point source emitters - updated as they are identified - in keeping with our Open Science and Open Data policy.
+This portal shows high-confidence research grade methane plume complexes from point source emitters - updated as they are identified - in keeping with our Open Science and Open Data policy.
 These results will enable user groups and the public to access the information quickly and utilize the data.
 This mapping effort is a prototype component of the NASA Earth Science contribution to a U.S. Government Greenhouse Gas (GHG) information system.

 Scroll and pan around this map to see the latest coverage and data products.
 Key features are shown below with details broken out in sections.